New MRFF Strategy

 The Strategy itself is new, but provides continuity with existing strategies and programs.
 It describes the MRFF Strategy as building on the vision outlined in the Strategic Review of Health and Medical Research (the McKeon Review) undertaken in 2012, and seeks to both work with and complement the programs of the NHMRC, the National Innovation and Science Agenda and Innovation and Science Australia.

 The Strategy is not seeking to achieve everything- it identifies its role as reinforcing the existing research pipeline and filling in some of the gaps in areas like health services research and the ‘valleys of death’ at the pre-clinical and the post proof-of-concept commercialisation stages.

 The Strategy identifies six Strategic Platforms, which in turn provide a framework for the Priorities identified for the first two years.
-The six Platforms and their related two year Priorities are summarised below.
+The six Platforms and latest Priorities for the period from 2018-2020 are summarised below.

 Strategic and International Horizons

 This Platform seeks to position Australia as a leader and collaborator in several key areas of international significance.
-Priorities in this Platform are: Antimicrobial Resistance; International collaboration; and the impact of disruptive technologies on health services delivery and training.
+Two Priorities in this Platform are research to combat antimicrobial resistance and participating in international collaborative efforts to address global health challenges.

 Data and Infrastructure

 This Platform seeks to make better use of existing data and infrastructure.
 The Priority proposes research initiatives to realise the benefits of healthcare digitalisation